 The New Zealand Memory of the World Committee must be satisfied that the nominated item or items is of outstanding New Zealand significance.
 That is, there must be demonstrated evidence of historic, aesthetic or community significance; not necessarily all of these, but at least one of them.

 The first step in determining significance is to compile all available information about the documentary heritage item or collection you wish to nominate.
 This includes all information relating to its provenance and the background to its creation.
 You should also investigate comparative examples to determine if your item or collection is rare or unique, is strongly representative of a particular material form or relates to a strong historical theme.
 Once you have compiled this information you are ready to determine the item or collection's significance.

 Selection of Items for the New Zealand Memory of the World Register

-To be selected for registration on the New Zealand Memory of the World Register the documentary heritage should possess some of the following characteristics:
+To be selected for registration on the New Zealand Memory of the World Register the documentary heritage should possess the following characteristics:

 - Has demonstrable historic, aesthetic or cultural significance to a community or the nation

 - Be unique and irreplaceable